 Most schools have already taken necessary steps to have bullying campaigns to educate students on cyberbullying; this is the obvious first step because many teens don’t always know how cyberbullying can affect the mental health of another person.
 Seeing constant reminders, however, can make sure students understand that the school’s stance on it is serious.

 Our Creative Team has created new digital signage templates for both cyberbully and mental health awareness.
-These templates remind students both not to do it, and that there’s help if they are the victims of online bullying.
+These digital signs for schools remind students both not to do it, and that there’s help if they are the victims of online bullying.
 The templates are included with any paid plan and take less than a minute to setup.

 Not sure how templates work or how to get started?
-Check out this post that will walk you through the easy steps.
-You can also watch the tutorial below:
+Check out the tutorial below:

 Mental Health and Cyberbullying Templates for Digital Signage

-The above is just three of the many digital signage templates our Creative Team has built.
+The above is just three of the many templates for electronic displays our Creative Team has built.
 There are over 100 more that are available for you to update your content faster and easier.
 Here are examples of some of our most popular templates:

 If these digital signage templates aren’t for you, or if you have ideas for other templates, we’d love to hear about them.
 We update our template library regularly using input from our users.
 Drop us a line here.